Breakfast in America: Packaging

+The album's packaging was designed by Mike Doud and Mick Haggerty.
+It was critically acclaimed, winning the 1980 Grammy Award for Best Recording Package.

-The album's front cover resembles an overlook of Manhattan through an aeroplane window.
-It was designed by Mike Doud and Mick Haggerty.
-The image depicts Kate Murtagh, dressed as a waitress named "Libby" from a diner, as a Statue of Liberty figure holding up a glass of orange juice on a small plate in one hand (in place of the torch on the Statue), and a foldable restaurant menu in the other hand, on which 'Breakfast in America' is written.
-The background features the Financial District within the New York City borough of Manhattan, with the Lower Manhattan skyline represented through a cornflake box, ashtray, cutlery (for the wharfs), pancake syrup bottles, egg crates, salt and pepper shakers, coffee mugs, ketchup and mustard bottles, etc., all spray-painted white.
-The twin World Trade Center towers appear as two stacks of boxes, and the plate of breakfast represents The Battery, the departure point for the Staten Island Ferry.
-Although Breakfast in America was released in 1979, 21 years before the 9/11 attacks which destroyed the World Trade Center, the album's cover became the basis for a 9/11 conspiracy theory due to the "UP" in "SUPERTRAMP" resembling "9 11" behind the twin towers if the cover is viewed in a mirror.
-The back cover photo, depicting the band members having breakfast while reading their respective hometown newspapers, was taken at a diner called Bert's Mad House.
+The front cover depicts a view of Lower Manhattan through an aeroplane window, featuring a supersized diner waitress named "Libby" in the foreground, portrayed by actress Kate Murtagh.
+Posed in imitation of the Statue of Liberty, she holds a glass of orange juice on a small plate in place of the statue's torch and a restaurant menu bearing the words "Breakfast in America" in place of its tablet inscription.
+The background features Financial District buildings and landmarks represented through common kitchen items, including bottles, pots, cartons, crates, cutlery, and condiment dispensers, all rendered in a uniform off-white color.
+The twin towers of the World Trade Center appear as stacks of square boxes, while a plate of breakfast represents The Battery, the departure point for the Staten Island Ferry.
+The back cover photograph, taken at Bert's Madhouse Café in Hollywood, depicts the band members eating breakfast while reading newspapers from their respective hometowns.

-Breakfast in America won the 1980 Grammy Award for Best Recording Package, defeating albums by Talking Heads and Led Zeppelin, among others.
+Although Breakfast in America was released in 1979, 22 years before the 9/11 attacks which destroyed the World Trade Center, the album's cover became the basis for a 9/11 conspiracy theory due to the "UP" in "SUPERTRAMP" resembling "9 11" behind the twin towers if the cover is viewed in a mirror.